 In this subject, students will examine the historical emergence of performance as an accepted art form, together with its transformations over the 20th century.

 Students will also be exposed to a wide-range of performance theory, particularly as it has developed during the past twenty years.

-COFA 2274 Aboriginal Art - S1 or S2 HPW2 C8 Outsiders Looking In
+Aboriginal Art - Outsiders Looking In Staff Contact: Fay Brauer